NaturalStupidlty/DataScience/README.md

-# Data_Science
+# Data Science and Machine Learning
-Materials, notebooks and tasks
+Materials, notebooks, and tasks